folio-org/okapi/doc/guide.md

 }
 ```

-Finally we tell the proxying module about it.
-This is a bit different, we add
+Finally we tell the proxy about it.
+This is a bit different from the
+same operation for the sample module: we add version dependencies and
-version dependencies and more routing info:
+more routing info:

 ```
 cat > /tmp/authmodule.json <<END
 {